Education in Bangladesh: Qualitative dimension

-The education system lacks a sound Human Resource Development and deployment system, and this has demoralised the primary education sector personnel, including teachers, and contributes to poor performance.
+The education system lacks a sound Human Resource Development and deployment system, and this has demoralized the primary education sector personnel, including teachers, and contributes to poor performance.
 Poverty is a big threat to primary education.
 In Bangladesh, the population is very high.
 The number of seats available in colleges is less than the number of students who want to enroll, and the number of seats available in universities is also less than the number of students who passed higher secondary level and want to join in a university.
 The cost of education is increasing day by day, and as a result many students are unable to afford it.

 One study found a 15.5% primary school teacher absence rate.

 Gender disparity

-In Bangladesh, gender discrimination in education occurs amongst the rural households but is non-existent amongst rich households.
-Bangladesh has achieved gender parity in Primary and Secondary education with significant progress made in higher education There is great difference in the success rates of boys, as compared to girls in Bangladesh.
-Girls do much better and outperform boys in almost every field of Education.
-However, in recent years some progress has been made in trying to fix this problem.
+In Bangladesh, gender discrimination in education occurs amongst the rural households but is non-existent amongst mid to rich households.
+Bangladesh has achieved gender parity in Primary and Secondary education with significant progress made in higher education.
+There is great difference in the success rates of boys, as compared to girls in Bangladesh.
+Girls have improved performance and success rates among females have exceeded growth rates among males in some areas in Bangladesh.

 School attendance

 The low performance in primary education is a matter of concern, mostly in rural areas.
 School drop-out rates and grade repetition rates are high in rural areas.
 Poor school attendance and low contact time in school are factors contributing to low level of learning achievement.
-However the situation is very different in urban areas like Dhaka.
+However, the situation is very different in urban areas like Dhaka.

-Religion and education

-Madrasah education in Bangladesh is heavily influenced by religion.
-However, in the schools and colleges, in most cases, the teachers in the religious and moral education classes in Bangladeshi schools specifically place more emphasis on Islamic studies than universal religious education.
-Although the non-Muslim students receive books as per their respective religions and haves exams accordingly, many of them hardly or even don't receive formal religious education from their schools and thus have to study on their own.
-The schools that have religion teachers of different beliefs separate students to take class on their respective religions for the class period, then they mix up together again after finishing the class.
-Semi-governmental educational institutions often appoint mawlanas to conduct religious classes who are reluctant to teach non-Muslim students their own textbooks.
-In the country's national curriculum, as part of the subject Bengali, Prophet Muhammad's Farewell Sermon is taught to all students regardless of religion and caste in 5th grade; the continuity of study on Muhammad's life-related topics can be seen in the later classes as well and is obligatory for students from all creeds.
-Islamic History and Heritage is also included in humanities at college level.

 Literacy rate

-Recently, the literacy rate of Bangladesh has improved as it stands at 74.7% due to the modernization of schools and education funds.
+According to the 2022 Census of Bangladesh, the literacy rate of Bangladesh was 74.66% in 2022.
+Prior to this national census, Bangladesh's literacy rate was 51.77% in 2011 according to the 2011 Census of Bangladesh.
+The literacy rate of Bangladesh increased by 23.11% in 2022 compared to 2011.